 - Direct Unsubsidized Stafford Loan - This loan is non-need based aid.
 Interest begins to accrue immediately from the date the loan is disbursed, like a credit card purchase.
-You are responsible for the interest that accrues on the loan.
+The borrower is responsible for the interest that accrues on the loan.
 Students are encouraged to pay the interest while in college.

-If you do not pay the interest that is accruing on the Unsubsidized loan while you are in college and when the Unsubsidized loan goes into repayment, your lender will take the principle that you borrowed, all the interest that was not paid, add them together and then determine what your payment will be with interest!!!
-You will be interested on your interest!!!!
+If the borrower does not pay the interest that is accruing on the Unsubsidized loan while in college and when the Unsubsidized loan goes into repayment, the lender will take the principle borrowed, all the interest that was not paid, add them together and then determine what the payment will be with interest!

 Annual (Yearly) loan limits are regulated by the government and are as follows:

 |Additional Unsubsidized Eligibility